Stroke

 Here's a quick way to identify the signs of a stroke:

-Remember the FAST acronym.
+Remember the BE FAST acronym.
 It might save your life!

 Risk Factors